andrew-boutin/dndtextapi/docs/DEVELOPMENT.md

 ## Manual Endpoint Testing

 Most of the endpoints require headers like `CONTENT-TYPE` and/or `ACCEPT`.
-Also, many of the endpoints are for operations other than `GET`.This makes hitting the endpoints directly mostly unusable directly through the browser.
+Also, many of the endpoints are for operations other than `GET`.
+This makes hitting the endpoints directly through the browser mostly unusable.
 On top of this, most endpoints require authentication which requires sending a cookie along with your requests so things like `curl` and standard `Postman` can't be used out of the box either.

 However, you can a combintation of `Chrome`, `Postman`, and `Interceptor` to be able to easily make REST API requests.